tpwres/teczki-polskiego-wrestlingu/content/e/dfw/2015-09-20-dfw-showcase.md

 [taxonomies]
 chronology = ["dfw"]
 [extra.gallery]
-1 = { path = "plakat-dfw-kaszczorek.jpg", caption = "Community festival poster, including a wrestling show by DFW"}
+1 = { path = "plakat-dfw-kaszczorek.jpg", caption = "Community festival poster, including a wrestling show by DFW", source = "Facebook @DreamFactoryWrestling"}
 +++

 This event was the second ever [DFW](@/o/dfw.md) showcase before a live audience, held on Sunday, September 20, 2015.
 The ring was set outdoors, at the riding grounds of Toruński Klub Jazdy Konnej (_Toruń Equestrian Club_) in Kaszczorek, which is a south-eastern district of Toruń.
 Wrestiling was one of the attractions of a community festival, which also featured a vocal talent show, live music and bouncy castles for kids.